lzhyu/SimMotionEdit/README.md

 ```

 ## Acknowledgements
-Our code is heavily based on: [motionfix](https://github.com/atnikos/motionfix).
+Our code is based on: [motionfix](https://github.com/atnikos/motionfix).

 ## License
 This code is distributed under an MIT LICENSE.
 We also include the LICENSE of motionfix in our repo.
 Other third-party datasets and software are subject to their respective licenses.